GafryDF/reflections/lesson_3_reflection_prompts.md

 What is the benefit of having a copy of the last known state of the remote stored locally?

 > Much easier to check out the difference and then do the merge as a seperate action vs pull all on once action

+## reflection (25)

+How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?

+> Using share or email, but than required to communicate who does what and where.
+So this will be harder keeping versions in sync even with a central location useing a remote file store.. forget about change history...